waybeams/gows/README.md

 # GOlang WorkSpace (GOWS)
-This is the Waybeams Golang Workspace that is being shared to make it easier to get up and running with Waybeams contributions.
+This is the Waybeams Golang Workspace that is being shared to make it possible for multiple collaborators to work in the same build environment.

-For the record, I'm not loving this unusual and messy configuration, but it's what's recommended here: https://golang.org/doc/code.html.
+For the record, I'm not loving this unusual and messy, manual configuration, but it's essentially what is recommended here: https://golang.org/doc/code.html.

 ## Getting Started